ChrisMusson/Super6/README.md

 1. Edit `IDs.csv` to include all the IDs you want to be in your final database.
     1. Doing this manually, these can be found by going to your desired people's results for any round.
 The value for that user's user ID is the 8 digit number found in the URL.

     1. If there are lots of people in your league and you want this automated, then log in to super 6 and navigate to the desired league's page.
 From there, open the developer console (F12), paste the contents of `get_IDs.js` in, and press enter.
-This should log a list of all user IDs in the leeague which can then be pasted into `IDs.csv`.
+This should log a list of all user IDs in the league which can then be pasted into `IDs.csv`.
+Note that in the final webpage, only the top 50 players will be shown.

  The two user IDs that are currently in the file are my personal ID and the ID of another account I own for testing purposes.
 Feel free to delete both of these, they are only there to show the format of an example csv.